Topics Addressed In Frequently Asked Questions

 How long does it take to complete the program?

-The GCMS program is not funded to support scholarships dedicated specifically to GCMS students.
-Graduate Certificates are not eligible for federal financial aid.
+This program is not funded for scholarships.
 Other scholarship programs might be available.
 Visit the USC Awards Database for more information.

 Career Development and Placement Services